Who I Am

-I’m pro-life because I believe it is “NEVER JUST” to kill innocent people; even in the name of your God, your flag, your country, your freedom, in pursuit of monsters, to end imperialism, to protect your interest, to fight terror, or in retaliation of your pain.
+I’m pro-life because I believe it is “NEVER JUST” to kill innocent people; even in the name of your God, your flag, your country, your freedom, in the pursuit of monsters, to end imperialism, to protect your interest, to fight terror, or in retaliation for your pain.

 I’m compassionate, which makes me more concerned about the hundreds of thousands of people that will potentially die as a result of starvation in the Horn of Africa and their loved ones who will be left behind.
 I am more concerned for them, those who are currently clawing for their survival than I am about a yearly celebration of the 2,986 people who died in the attacks of 9/11.

 I’m passionate about fairness, so naturally I dislike the fact that one can live a life not worthy of God and end up being memorialized as a hero by man if they died in electrifying fashion.
 Whereas others who dedicate their life to the betterment of mankind may never get their name mentioned in the annals of history.
 I personally believe we should strive to love and pray for ALL people and put an end to the practice of idolizing or placing individuals on pedestals.
 Leave the judgment of one’s greatness to God.
 Our duty is simply to love.

 I’m hopeful, so I believe man can move past the current dark age of hate and ignorance and learn to embrace/accept our differences.
 I pray that man can find the compassion to do right by our fellow human and put an end to the senseless killing of men, women, and children.